pelmered/post-types-creator/README.md

   - English
   - Swedish
   - Norwegian
-- Custom columns in admin
+- Custom columns in admin with only a few lines of code
-- Sortable (drag and drop in the normal post list view in WP Admin)
+- Drag & drop sortable (drag and drop in the normal list view in WP Admin for both posts and taxonomies/terms)

 ##Install and Usage